 - Find and remove duplicate files and folders

-- Find and remove unneeded similar photos in Photos library
+- Find and remove unneeded similar photos in the Photos library

 - Find similar folders – the folders with both duplicate and unique files

 Go to this section and run App Cleaner & Uninstaller for the following tasks:

 - Disable/enable/remove web browser extensions

 - Remove remaining files of previously deleted apps